‘Growing urban leaders into fullness of life’

-We raise-up diverse steams of urban leaders who can make a difference in their sphere of influence.
-It takes people to reach people and communities to reach communities.
+We seek to raise up diverse steams of urban leaders who can make a positive difference in their spheres of influence.
+It takes people to reach people and it takes communities to reach communities.
 We especially focus on mobilising, forming and equipping three types of strategic urban leaders:

 ‘Relocators’ who can pioneer new urban initiatives in places they are not originally from.

 ‘Remainers’ who stay in the urban neighbourhoods they grew up in for the sake of seeing urban shalom.